Pippa Mann: IndyCar Series

 On 16 October 2011, Mann was involved in a 15 car chain reaction crash at Las Vegas Motor Speedway.
 She sustained severe burns to her right little finger and was transported by ground ambulance to UMC Southern Nevada, where she was admitted for treatment and released the next day, pending later surgery.
 The crash claimed the life of two-time winner of the Indianapolis 500 Dan Wheldon, and also sent J. R. Hildebrand to hospital with a bruised sternum.

 In 2012, Mann was close to attempt qualifying at the Indianapolis 500 for Dale Coyne Racing.
 The team signed her as third driver for the 2013 edition.

 In 2013, Mann competed in the Indianapolis 500, driving the No. 18 Cyclops Gear car for Dale Coyne Racing.
 This marked her second Indy 500 start and first with the team.
 Cyclops Gear, owned and founded by Mark Krause, partnered with Dale Coyne Racing for this event.
 In 2013, Mann finished 30th (out of 33) in the 97th annual Indianapolis 500, completing 46 of 200 laps.
-She also signed on to make 3 more large oval race starts with Cyclops Gear and Dale Coyne Racing.
+She also signed on to make three more large oval race starts with Cyclops Gear and Dale Coyne Racing.

 In 2014, Mann qualified in 22nd position for the 98th Indianapolis 500 as the only female driver in the field and finished 24th (again out of 33) for Dale Coyne Racing and in partnership with Susan G. Komen.
 The partnership allowed race fans to donate for each lap Mann completed during the month of May, in support of ending breast cancer.
 Although encountering an issue during one of the early pit stops, she completed 484 total laps for the month and finished the entire race.

 In 2015, Mann returned to the Dale Coyne Racing Team for the 99th Indianapolis 500.
-She qualified 25th for her fourth appearance with a 4 lap average speed of 223.104 mph, starting from the inside of row 9.
+She qualified 25th for her fourth appearance with a four lap average speed of 223.104 mph, starting from the inside of row 9.
 Mann finished in 22nd place, racing for the Susan G. Komen cancer outreach organization again for the second year in a row.

 After having a successful race at Indy and raising over 50,000 dollars for cancer, Mann was then asked to race again for the Dale Coyne Racing Team recalling her for the 6 June Firestone 600.
 Starting from the 22nd position, she took seventeenth place at the Texas Motor Speedway.
 The Dale Coyne Racing team continued changing drivers on a race-by-race basis throughout the season, with their No. 18 car recalling Mann for the remaining oval tracks.
 She started 22nd and finished thirteenth on the lead lap at the 2015 MAVTV 500 at the Auto Club Speedway.
-It was the best finish for the No. 18 car mid way through the season for the team and one of Mann's best results in her career, since re-joining IndyCar in 2013.
+It was the best finish for the No. 18 car midway through the season for the team and one of Mann's best results in her career, since re-joining IndyCar in 2013.